-- faillissement (wet 30 September 1893 op het faillisement en de surséance van betaling, Titel I Art 1 - 212, abbreviated to F.W. as amended several times. most recently in 1969); - surséance van betaling (Titel II of the Faillissementswet, Articles 213 to 284. as amended by the Law of 7 February 1935); - regeling, vervat in de wet op de vergadering van houders van schuldbrieven aan toonder (of 31 May 1934).
+-- faillissement (wet op het faillissement en de surséance van betaling, 30 September 1893, Title I, ss.
+1-212, abbreviated to FW, as amended several times, most recently in 1969);

+- surséance van betaling (Title II of the FW, ss.
+213-284, as amended by the Act of 7 February 1935);

+- regeling, vervat in de wet op de vergadering van houders van schuldbrieven aan toonder (of 31 May 1934).
 Under this law, the provisions of which are seldom used, the rights of bondholders may be modified when a body which issued bonds is unable to meet its obligations in full (reduction of capital and interest, postponement of payment of dividends, etc).
-Such modification may be decided by an assembly of bondholders meeting with the authorization of the court; the decision must be taken by a two-thirds majority of the votes cast, and approved by the court. - noodregeling (wet toezicht kredietwesen, 13 April 1978).
-This law on the control of credit establishments creates an "emergency procedure" (which may follow a period of provisional supervision) whereby the court, at the request of the Nederlandsche Bank, appoints a liquidator for a period of 18 months and authorizes him to transfer the financail commitments in whole or in part or to wind up the establishment.
+Such modification may be decided by an assembly of bondholders meeting with the authorization of the court; the decision must be taken by a two-thirds majority of the votes cast, and approved by the court;

+- noodregeling (wet toezicht kredietwesen, 13 April 1978).
+This law on the control of credit establishments creates an 'emergency procedure' (which may follow a period of provisional supervision) whereby the court, at the request of the Nederlandsche Bank, appoints a liquidator for a period of eighteen months and authorizes him to transfer the financial commitments in whole or in part or to wind-up the establishment.
 Noodregeling has replaced, in the case of banks, surséance van betaling, to which it bears a strong resemblance.
 It may be transformed into faillissement.